Contact the Tasmanian Climate Change Office on 03 6232 7173 | email@example.com or Service Tasmania on 1300 135 513.

 Full details are available in the Incorporating Climate Futures into Enterprise Suitability Mapping – Technical Report (PDF).
 The enterprise suitability maps are available on the DPIPWE website as part of the Enterprise Suitability Toolkit.

-The Tasmanian Climate Change Office supported DairyTas to implement the Fert$mart program across southern Tasmanian dairy farms.
+Since 2014, the Tasmanian Climate Change Office has supported DairyTas to implement Fert$mart across Tasmanian dairy farms.

 Disasters have the potential to significantly disrupt your business activities and cause financial setbacks.
 However, the impacts of disasters and disruptions can be managed by advance preparation.